SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/archive-attachment.md

     * If there is only one attachment, the **Archive attachment** dialog opens immediately.
     * If there is more than one attachment, a dialog appears listing the attachments.
 Select the required attachment and click **OK** to archive it.
 The **Archive attachment** dialog then opens, and the procedure below is repeated for each attachment.

-4. If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the **Archive attachment** dialog: **This sender's email address is not recognised.
-Click here to update SuperOffice with this email address**.
-[How to handle unlisted senders][1]
+4. If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the **Archive attachment** dialog.
+[How to handle unlisted senders][1].

 5. In the **Subject** field, the file name of the attachment is automatically inserted.
 However, you may enter any subject text that you would like to be shown in the **Activities** section tab of SuperOffice CRM.